Glen or Glenda is a 1953 American docudrama film about cross-dressing and transsexuality and is semi-autobiographical in nature.

 Wood himself was a cross-dresser, and the film is his plea for tolerance.
 It often considered one of the worst films ever made.
 However, it has become a cult film due to its low-budget production values and idiosyncratic style.

 Written and directed by Ed D. Wood Jr. (Plan 9 from Outer Space; Night of the Ghouls; Bride of the Monster; et al) the movie features Bela Lugosi and Wood’s then-girlfriend Dolores Fuller.

-According to Wikipedia, Glen or Glenda was shot in just four days and was loosely inspired by the gender reassignment surgery of Christine Jorgensen, which made national headlines in the U.S. in 1952.
+Glen or Glenda was apparently shot in just four days and was loosely inspired by the gender reassignment surgery of Christine Jorgensen, which made national headlines in the U.S. in 1952.
 Posters for the film publicize the movie as being based on Jorgensen.
 George Weiss, a Hollywood producer of low-budget films, commissioned a movie to exploit it.
 Originally Weiss made Jorgensen several offers to appear in the film, but these were turned down.
 Wood convinced Weiss that his own transvestism made him the perfect director despite his modest resume.
 Wood was given the job, but instead made a movie about transvestism.